defold/defold/README.md

 iOS Debugging
 -------------

-* Create a new empty project
+* Create a new empty iOS project (Other/Empty)
-* Project>Edit Scheme...
+* Create a new scheme with Project>New Scheme...
-* Select app-bundle
+* Select executable
 * Make sure that debugger is lldb.
 Otherwise debuginfo is not found for static libraries when compiled with clang for unknown reason